CUSTOMER SUCCESS STORY

 New Excimer Process Rapidly Creates Super Hard DLC Films at Low Temperatures

 Diamond-like (DLC) carbon is widely used to form highly wear-resistant coatings.
 But current DLC coating methods suffer from various drawbacks.
 For example, tetrahedral amorphous carbon (ta-C) is a desirable hydrogen-free DLC material known for both its extreme hardness (>40 GPa) and low friction.
 But typical production methods create films with high internal stress, degrading their performance.
-Hagen Grüttner and colleagues in the laboratory of Professor Steffen Weissmantel at the University of Applied Sciences Mittweida set out to develop a new process that can create low-stress films and that is suitable for industrial production.
+Hagen Grüttner and colleagues at company Antacon, a spin-off from the University of Applied Sciences Mittweida set out to develop a new process that can create low-stress films and that is suitable for industrial production.
 Their method is based on pulsed laser deposition (PLD) using the uniquely high pulse energy of Coherent 248 nm excimer lasers.

 Using optimal deposition parameters, the Mittweida team have achieved a hardness of up to 70 GPa with Young’s moduli of 700 to 800 GPa which leads to an extremely high operational wear resistance.
 And thanks to the low mean surface roughness (Ra) of <100 nm and the low friction coefficient (≤ 0.1) these layers are also very suitable for tribological applications.
 The researchers are now looking to commercialize the process.
 Grüttner summarizes the benefits of the excimer lasers, “The high pulse energy of the LEAP excimer enables large area annealing.
 We have used the high (150 Hz) repetition rate to support fast ta-C deposition and are planning to up-scale to 300 Hz.
 The stable output and smooth beam profile give us precise control over both the deposition and annealing processes.”